eslint/eslint/docs/src/user-guide/configuring/plugins.md

 ### Specifying Processor

 Plugins may provide processors.
-Processors can extract JavaScript code from other kinds of files, then let ESLint lint the JavaScript code or processors can convert JavaScript code in preprocessing for some purpose.
+Processors can extract JavaScript code from other kinds of files, then let ESLint lint the JavaScript code.
+Alternatively, processors can convert JavaScript code during preprocessing.

 To specify processors in a configuration file, use the `processor` key with the concatenated string of a plugin name and a processor name by a slash.
 For example, the following enables the processor `a-processor` that the plugin `a-plugin` provided: